Serena Williams Drops Jaws Stripping Down To String Snakeskin Swimsuit

 Serena appeared in a sexy and bright blue swimsuit boasting snakeskin prints, with pops of yellow and black jazzing up the multi-tonal and overall blue palette.
 The one-piece was hugging Serena’s every curve, with a halterneck and string tie up top showcasing the star’s ultra-muscular shoulders to best advantage.
 Serena posed with a purple Nike baseball cap and what appeared to be zero makeup.

-As fans are likely aware, Williams isn’t one of those celebrities who posts two swimwear selfies a week.
+As fans are likely aware, Serena isn’t one of those celebrities who posts two swimwear selfies a week.
 The star’s Instagram is mostly devoted to her career, family life, and stylish day or eveningwear choices – for some reason, Serena doesn’t seem too interested in flaunting her body in pool attire on a regular basis.
 An image of the star in a white swimsuit (seen above) is one of the rare swimsuit photos on her Instagram.
 It dates back to last year.

 When it comes to fitness, this sports face is nothing short of a full-blown icon.
-The star’s career requires careful nutrition and training, but Serena seems to have had a head start by virtue of good genetics – this seems evident with sister Venus also being a muscle machine.
+The star’s career requires careful nutrition and training, but Serena seems to have had a head start by virtue of good genetics – her sister, Venus, is also a muscle machine.

 View this post on Instagram